gwen2018/librealsense/readme.md

 ## Supported Platforms
 This ED was tested on the following platforms:
   1) Intel NUC with Ubuntu 22.04.1 LTS and ROS2 humble
-  2) Nvidia Jetson Xavier with Jetpack 4.6.1
+  2) Nvidia Jetson Xavier with Jetpack 5.0.2 and Nvidia Jetson Orin with Jetpack 5.1.2
   3) Intel NUC with Windows 10 and Windows 11